 Computers and Printers for Public Use

-PC computers equipped with Internet access, word processing, electronic reference resources and educational learning programs are available in the Adult and Youth Services departments.
-Computers are available on a walk-in basis or may be reserved up to one week in advance by calling the Computer Services Desk at 847-634-3650, ext.
-458.
+PC and Macintosh computers with Internet access, Microsoft Office, electronic reference resources, and educational learning programs are available in the Adult and Youth Services departments.

-A limited number of laptops are available for patron in-library use.
-Check out at the Computer Services Desk.
-You'll need to present two forms of identification (typically a drives license and your library card).
+A limited number of iPads and laptops are available for patron in-library use. iPads and laptops may be checked out at the reference desk.
+You willl need to present identification to use a iPad or laptop.
 Laptops must be returned one-half hour before closing.

 Computer Classes and Instruction